suraj4710/Project_oneAPI_hack_kpr/README.md

 Technologies Used

+    Intel oneAPI: Optimized for performance on Intel hardware.
+    Intel-Optimized Libraries: Utilizes Intel NumPy for enhanced performance in numerical computations.
     OpenCV: Used for video capture and displaying the live video feed.
     MediaPipe: Performs pose detection to analyze body language and classify postures, hand movements, and gestures.
     DeepFace: Detects emotions based on facial expressions.